shivamujawame/Fabric-Analytics-in-aday/English/lab-guide/lab6.md

    If you would like to explore the data before creating a data model, you can use SQL to do so.
 There are two options to use SQL.
 Option one is visual query, which we used in the earlier lab.
 Option 2 is writing TSQL code.
-This is a developer friendly option.
+This is a developer-friendly option.
 Let's explore this.

    Let's assume you want to quickly find out the Units sold by Supplier using SQL.